petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/load-balancer.md

 ## CDN

-Liferay's Content Delivery Network (CDN) is a built-in feature provided with DXP Cloud.
+Liferay's Content Delivery Network (CDN) is a built-in feature provided with Liferay Cloud.
 This CDN caches your static content globally, greatly enhancing your delivery speed.
 By default, it's enabled in all environments except `dev` environments.
 You can enable or disable the CDN for a service (in its `LCP.json` file) by setting the value of `cdn` within the `loadbalancer` object:

 ```json
 {